I like my Burris Fast Fire III on my Glock 20. It is a very nice electronic dot sight.

 The next day, I took it to the range for for sighting in.
 For the first time *ever*, I had a new sight that needed no sighting in.
 It was dead on point of aim as it.
 I still have not touched it.

 I have an installation caveat that might just be something that would happen only to me.
 The night after the range trip, I was cleaning and oiling the pistol for a match the next day, the SeeAll’s first trip to a match.
 I noted that around the screw that attaches the sight to the dovetail, there was a film of liquid, presumed to be oil.
 It’s tight in there, so I elected to just use air to blow it out.
 After that, I noticed that the oil was all over the lens and thought, “Ah, next time dig out a swab.” and cleaned the lens.
 Well, attempted to clean the lens.
-Turns out that the fluid was green Loctite that has not set in OVER 24 HOURS.
-It set wonderfully once it was on the lens.
-It was a mess, like looking through a dirty windshield at the reticle.
+Turns out that the fluid was green Loctite that had not set in OVER 24 HOURS.
+It set wonderfully once it was all over the lens.
+It was a mess, like looking through a dirty windshield.
 After much hand wringing, I found that denatured alcohol cleaned it well enough to return it to functional status.

 In use, I find the SeeAll to be at least as fast to acquire as a red dot and easy to shoot.
 In the first match out with it, I shot reasonably well and where I didn’t, it wasn’t the sight’s fault.
 As it was an outdoor match, the green and black reticle was brilliantly visible.
 In the first indoor local IDPA match I used it, I was only 3 down in 4 stages.
 I was perhaps not as fast as I may have been otherwise, but I’m not really super fast.
 Not yet anyway.